CCTV – Closed Circuit Television Camera

 PTZ/Speed Domes – Dome cameras with the feature of Pan Tilt Zoom and able to be controlled with a joystick.

-- Varifocal – A camera lens with variable focal length that allows focus to change as focal length and magnification changes.
+- Varifocal – A camera lens with a variable focal length that allows the focus to change as focal length and magnification changes.

 Each camera comes with specific features, but most top-notch security camera features to look for include: